smart-on-fhir/cumulus-library-opioid/README.md

 1) Demographic subtypes of opioid overdose

-2) use of Xyalzine tranqualizer use with opioids
+2) co-morbidities of OUD, such as sepsis

-3) severe co-morbidities of OUD, such as sepsis
+3) medication use of opioid overdose population

 **Further Reading**
 * [Buprenorphine Quick Start Guide](BuprenorphineQuickStartGuideIndicationsMatrixCOWS.pdf)